WDD 130: Web Fundamentals

 The pixel unit is implied in HTML.

-6. ☑️ Post questions you have about fixing any of the remaining errors found in the General channel of MS Teams.
+6. Post any questions you have about fixing the remaining errors in the General channel of Microsoft Teams.

 Validate CSS